-As per the organisation's security standards you must ensure that the new Kubernetes Engine cluster is built according to the organisation's most recent security standards and thereby must comply with the following:
+As per the organization's security standards you must ensure that the new Kubernetes Engine cluster is built according to the organization's most recent security standards and thereby must comply with the following:

 - The cluster must be deployed using a dedicated service account configured with the least privileges required.

 - The cluster must be deployed as a Kubernetes Engine private cluster, with the public endpoint disabled, and the master authorized network set to include only the ip-address of the Orca group's management jumphost.